peteroupc/peteroupc.github.io/exporand.md

               else 0 for i in range(1000))
 ```

-<a id=Exact_Simulation_of_Continuous_Distributions_on_0_1></a>
+<a id=Accurate_Simulation_of_Continuous_Distributions_on_0_1></a>
-## Exact Simulation of Continuous Distributions on [0, 1]
+## Accurate Simulation of Continuous Distributions on [0, 1]

-The beta sampler in this document shows one case of a general approach to simulating continuous distributions with support on the interval \[0, 1\], and this with arbitrary precision, thanks to Bernoulli factories.
-This general approach can sample an `n`-digit expansion (of an arbitrary radix) of a number following that continuous distribution, and is described as follows:
+The beta sampler in this document shows one case of a general approach to simulating a wide class of continuous distributions supported on \[0, 1\], thanks to Bernoulli factories.
+This general approach can sample a number that follows one of these distributions, using the algorithm below.
+The algorithm allows any arbitrary radix _b_ (such as 2 for binary).

-1. Create a "geometric bag", that is, an "empty" uniform random number also known as a "u-rand".
+1. Create an "empty" partially-sampled uniform random number (or "geometric bag").
+Create a **SampleGeometricBag** Bernoulli factory that uses that geometric bag.
-2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by Bernoulli factories, or reject it otherwise.
-As shown by Keane and O'Brien <sup>[**(5)**](#Note5)</sup>, this is possible if and only if the probability function, in the interval \[0, 1\]&mdash;
+2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by a Bernoulli factory (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
+Let _f_(_U_) be the probability function modeled by this Bernoulli factory, where _U_ is the uniform random number built up by the geometric bag. _f_ is a multiple of the density function for the underlying continuous distribution (as a result, this algorithm can be used even if the distribution's density function is only known up to a normalization constant).
+As shown by Keane and O'Brien <sup>[**(5)**](#Note5)</sup>, however, this step works if and only if _f_, in the interval \[0, 1\]&mdash;
     - is continuous everywhere, and
     - either returns a constant value in \[0, 1\] everywhere, or returns a value in \[0, 1\] at each of the points 0 and 1 and a value in (0, 1) at each other point,

    and they give the example of 2*p* as a probability function that cannot be represented by a Bernoulli factory.
-In the case of constants, they can be represented by a geometric bag&mdash;
+In the case of constants, the Bernoulli factory can represent them by a geometric bag&mdash;
     - that is prefilled with the digit expansion of the constant in question, or
     - that uses a modified **SampleGeometricBag** algorithm in which the constant's digit expansion's digits are not sampled at random, but rather calculated "on the fly" and as necessary.

-3. If the geometric bag is accepted, fill the unsampled digits of the bag with uniform random digits as necessary to make an `n`-digit-precision number (similarly to **FillGeometricBag** above).
+3. If the geometric bag is accepted, either return the bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter.

-The beta distribution's probability function at (1) fits these requirements (for `alpha` and `beta` both greater than 1), since it's continuous and never returns 0 or 1 outside of the points 0 and 1, thus it can be simulated by Bernoulli factories and is covered by this general approach.
+The beta distribution's probability function at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general approach.

+This algorithm can be modified to produce random numbers in the interval \[_m_, _m_ + _b_<sup>_i_</sup>\] (where _b_ is the radix and _i_ and _m_ are integers), rather than \[0, 1\], as follows:

+1. Apply the algorithm above, except a modified probability function _f&prime;_(_x_) = _f_(_x_ * _b_<sup>_i_</sup> + _m_) is used rather than _f_.
+2. Multiply the resulting random number or geometric bag by _b_<sup>_i_</sup>, then add _m_ (this step is relatively trivial given that the geometric bag stores a base-_b_ fractional part).
+3. If the random number (rather than its geometric bag) will be returned, and the number's fractional part now has fewer than _n_ digits due to step 2, re-fill the number as necessary to give the fractional part _n_ digits.

+Note that here, the probability function _f&prime;_ must meet the requirements of Keane and O'Brien.
+(For example, take the probability function `sqrt((x - 4) / 2)`, which isn't a Bernoulli factory function.
+If we now seek to sample from the interval \[4, 4+2<sup>1</sup>\] = \[4, 6\], the _f_ used in step 2 is now `sqrt(x)`, which _is_ a Bernoulli factory function so that we can apply this algorithm.)

+On the other hand, modifying this algorithm to produce random numbers in any other interval is non-trivial, since it often requires relating digit probabilities to some kind of formula (see "About Partially-Sampled Random Numbers", above).

 <a id=An_Example_The_Continuous_Bernoulli_Distribution></a>
 ### An Example: The Continuous Bernoulli Distribution